govCMS/govcmslagoon/README.md

 Additional commands are listed in `.ahoy.yml`.

 ## Releasing production version
-Once this repo is read to production release, the following actions needs to be taken:
+Once this repo is ready for production release, the following actions needs to be taken:
 - Replace `govcmsdev` with `govcms` in all files
-- Remove `DEPLOY_ANY_BRANCH` env variable from CircleCI UI
+- Remove `DEPLOY_ANY_BRANCH` environment variable from CircleCI UI
 - Remove this block